pspiagicw/sinister/README.md

 - It will update the database and download the latest videos.
 - It is designed to be used in a cron job or a systemd timer.
 - It can be used to keep your video library up to date.
+- It can filter videos according to flags provided.
+- See `sinister auto --help` for more information.

 ![auto](./gifs/auto.gif)